vincentdaogithub/PlantShop/README.md

 # PlantShop
-Abandoned project of me making a website for Plant shop for PRJ301.
+Project of mine about a website for Plant shop for PRJ301.